kane6032/BG3_ArgentBloodline/README.md

 ## Subclass Abilities:

-* **Energized (Lvl 1)**
+* **Energized (Lvl 1) - DONE**
   - When not wearing armor your AC is 13+Dex
  * **Amped Shield (Lvl 1)**
-  	- Proficency/Long Rest
+  	- Proficiency/Short Rest
   	- You may cast the Shield spell without expending a spell slot

 * **Forceful Surge (Lvl 6)**
   	-	Bonus action
-  	-	X uses per Long Rest (X scales with sorc level)
+  	-	X uses per Short Rest (X scales with sorcerer level)
-  	-	While in this state, damaging spells with the force damage type gain +X damage (X scales with sorc level)
+  	-	While in this state, damaging spells with the force damage type gain +X damage (X scales with sorcerer level)

 * **Ethereal Overlord (Lvl 12)**
 	- Adds the following abilities/bonuses while Forceful Surge is active